libbyschuknight/tid_til/text_editors/vscode.md

 # [VS Code](https://code.visualstudio.com/)

+Note: I have Atom Keymap on, as I came to VScode from Atom and decided it would take too long to learn VScodes keybindings.

 [26 Miraculous VS Code Tools for JavaScript Developers in 2019](https://dev.to/jsmanifest/26-miraculous-vs-code-tools-for-javascript-developers-in-2019-50gg)

 [Tips to use VSCode more efficiently](https://dev.to/selrond/tips-to-use-vscode-more-efficiently-3h6p)

 ## [Keyboard shortcuts](/everyday_shortcuts.md#VSCode)

+### Quick Switch Window

+No set key combo, have added `cmd + a + m` for my own set up.

+Can also access by going to the command palttee `cmd + shift +p` and typing "quick".

+You can switch windows using "cmd + `", but not if the window is minimised, so using the above to maxmise windows.

 ## Markdown